-I’ve spent a bit more time in Flu reports this year than past years so I thought I might compare the data that the public can see.
+I’ve spent a bit more time on Flu reports this year than in past years, so I thought I might compare the data that the public can see.
 There are no trade secrets in this post – I don’t talk about the specifics of my work in public.
-These are my personal observations based on reports that are in eth public domain.
+These are my personal observations based on reports that are in the public domain.

 Published weekly (with data up to the week before the current week) but only during the Flu season, these Queensland Government, Queensland Health reports list lab-confirmed Flu cases from public and private testing laboratories.

 - public lab year-to-date (YTD) weekly notifications by type and percentage positive

 - YTD weekly notifications by State region

 - YTD weekly notifications by age group and gender

 - YTD weekly notifications of a few other respiratory viruses (RSV, AdV, hMPV and PIV1-3) as a percentage of samples tested

 - YTD weekly notifications of public hospital admissions, type of admissions, Flu type and number per 1,000 notifications